pw4rn3r/ECE382/labs/lab3/index.md

 ### Configure the MSP430

-Look at the initMSP subroutine in the lab3_given.asm file.
+Look at the initMSP subroutine in the `lab3_given.asm` file.
 There are four pins being intialized on port 1: SCLK, CS, MOSI, and DC.

-What is the pin number (1-20) associated with each of these signals?
-What function does each signal serve?
+- *Question 2:* What is the pin number (1-20) associated with each of these signals?
+- *Question 3:* What function does each signal serve?
 For example, SCLK is the serial clock.

 | Name | Pin # | Function |
 |:-:|:-:|:-:|